Anti-whale mechanisms on Polygon: Avoiding pump and dump

 - Temporary locked Contracts: Using smart contracts to lock tokens for a specific period can prevent whales from selling large quantities of tokens in the market simultaneously.
 This ensures a more gradual release of tokens, promoting price stability.

-Anti-Whale configuration for your token
+Setting up Anti-Whale for your token

 You can configure the anti-whaling mechanisms with the tool by Smithii tool by following the steps below: